| Support: Frequently Asked Questions (FAQ)

 utility records, we don't look at the start date field, but the end date of the previous

+record.
 For gas and electricity, this means that you need 13 bills before you will get a weather

 normalized value.
 For delivered fuels, you need to have end dates spanning at least a year.